miloradbozic/packing-service/README.md

 ## Features

-- ✅ Calculates minimum items needed to fulfill orders
+- Calculates minimum items needed to fulfill orders
-- ✅ Minimizes number of packs used
+- Minimizes number of packs used
-- ✅ Web UI for easy interaction
+- Web UI for easy interaction
-- ✅ RESTful API for programmatic access
+- RESTful API for programmatic access
-- ✅ **PostgreSQL database storage** for pack sizes
+- PostgreSQL database storage for pack sizes
-- ✅ **CRUD API** for managing pack sizes
+- CRUD API for managing pack sizes
-- ✅ **Database migrations** for schema management
+- Database migrations for schema management
-- ✅ Docker support with PostgreSQL
+- Docker support with PostgreSQL

 ## Prerequisites